spirit-warrior/ammas-tour-2024/README.md

 <!-- Created this repo - March 31, 2024 -->

-There is word from the inner circle that Amma coming to North America in July 2024.

-No additional information is available, especially not reliable info.
+The announcement has gone out that Amma is coming to North America in July 2024.
+The plan is to go to all the cities, same as before, except not Dallas.
+The order of cities is yet to be determined.
+The intention is to start the tour on July 1st and run into the middle of August.
+There will be retreats but no other details have been released.

 ---